Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionsEditor.md

 *

-## Action type and Control type
+## Action Properties

-If you select an Action, you can edit its properties in the right-hand pane of the window:
+When you select an action (as opposed to a binding) in the central pane of the Actions Editor window, you can edit the action properties in the right-hand pane of the window:

 ![Action Properties](Images/ActionProperties.png)

-#### Action Type
+### Action Type

 The Action Type setting allows to to select between **Button**, **Value** or **PassThrough**.